The Lamb Lies Down on Broadway: Background

 In May 1974, the Genesis line-up of frontman and singer Peter Gabriel, keyboardist Tony Banks, bassist and guitarist Mike Rutherford, drummer Phil Collins and guitarist Steve Hackett finished touring Selling England by the Pound (1973).
 That album was a critical and commercial success for the group, earning them their highest-charting release in the UK and the US.
 They booked three months at Headley Grange, a large former workhouse in Headley, East Hampshire, to write and rehearse new material for their next studio album from June.
-The building had been left in a very poor state by Pretty Things, the previous band who had used it, with human excrement on the floor and rat infestations, which took Genesis considerable effort to tidy up.
+The building had been left in a very poor state by the Pretty Things, the previous band who had used it, with human excrement on the floor and rat infestations, which took Genesis considerable effort to tidy up.
 By this time the personal lives of some members had begun to affect the mood in the band, causing complications for their work.
 Hackett explained: "Everybody had their own agenda.
 Some of us were married, some of us had children, some of us were getting divorced, and we were still trying to get it together in the country".